ethanliu24/beatstore/README.md

 ## Testing
 To run tests, use the commands below.
 ```
-$ bundle exec rspec  # run all tests
+$ rspec  $ run all tests
-$ bundle exec rspec <directory-or-file>  # run all tests in the given directory or file
+$ rspec <directory-or-file>  # run all tests in the given directory or file

+# or alternatively, use "bundle exec rspec" instead of rspec
 ```